-Every New Year or summer holiday, we start with the best of intentions, embarking on a simple quick fix diet as a means to lose weight quickly.
+Every New Year or summer holiday, we start with the best of intentions.

-For some reason it seems the more we diet, the more gimmicks or fad diets we follow, the ease and simplicity of a calorie controlled diet and liquid supplements, is usually a preferred choice for many, as they look for a crutch to lean on.
+For many of us we rely on outside influence to boost our will power, the more we diet, the more gimmicks or fad diets we seem to have to follow, as we look for a crutch to lean on.

 This type of weight loss diet plan suggests that the energy input or food intake is higher than energy output, which is what happens when we exercise.

-Here at The Naked Chemist, if someone is looking for a healthier diet, then we recommend the 10-day-detox-diet which will kick start your new healthy living life style plan.
+Here at The Naked Chemist, if someone is looking for a diet plan we recommend the 10-day-detox-diet, a simple no-nonsense plan, to kick start your new healthy living lifestyle.

 Whilst this is true to a point, the problem is with this type of thinking, is that it ignores the subtle ways in which the body adapts and regulates itself.

-Our body uses different metabolic mechanisms at its disposal, which are unique to each individual person, this weight loss diet tends to disregard our individual characteristics and genetic makeup, that make each one of us unique.
+Our body uses different metabolic mechanisms at its disposal, which are unique to each individual person, this type of weight loss diet tends to disregard our individual characteristics and genetic makeup, that makes each one of us unique.

-There have been a number of medical studies that demonstrate the variations in energy intake between slim, ordinary, fat and obese people differ considerably.
+There have been a number of medical studies that demonstrate, that the variations in energy intake between slim, ordinary, fat, and obese people differ considerably.

-The energy intake that is necessary to maintain a stable weight when we exercise, this can differ significantly between athletes, ranging from 2500 to 12,000 calories.
+Clinical studies have also found, that individuals differ metabolically during exercise – the energy intake that is necessary to maintain a stable weight when we exercise can differ significantly between athletes, ranging from 2500 to 12,000 calories.

-The article could exercise be the new anti aging supplements, takes a fascinating look at the role of exercise on the body.
+The article could exercise be the new anti-ageing supplements, takes a fascinating look at the role of exercise on the body.